Help Support Complete Streets!

 The following is a direct copy of Bill HF 59 summary:

 This bill provides a mechanism for the implementation of “complete streets” principles in highway projects undertaken on Iowa roads.
 The bill defines “complete street” as a roadway that accommodates all users of the road including motorists, public transit users, bicyclists, and pedestrians of all ages and abilities.
 The bill expresses the general assembly’s intent that every agency having jurisdiction over roads or involved in planning for roads shall develop and adopt a complete streets policy on or before October 1, 2013.
 Affected agencies include the department of transportation, regional and metropolitan planning commissions, counties, and cities.
-The complete streets policy for the state shall apply to all highway projects on primary roads, and the policies of other agencies shall focus on roads in urban areas or within one mile ofthe corporate limits of a city.
+The complete streets policy for the state shall apply to all highway projects on primary roads, and the policies of other agencies shall focus on roads in urban areas or within one mile of the corporate limits of a city.
 All complete streets policies shall contain a procedure by which an agency may exempt a highway project from the agency’s complete streets policy for specific reasons stated in the bill.
 The department of transportation is directed to provide guidance to local agencies and conduct ongoing research regarding complete streets to assist agencies formulating complete streets policies.
 The director of transportation is required to issue by October 1, 2012, and periodically update, a report describing best practices of transportation agencies in other states that have implemented complete streets principles.
 The bill creates a complete streets fund for deposit of any federal, state, or private moneys available for purposes of complete streets.
 Moneys deposited in the fund are appropriated to the department of transportation to be used to facilitate complete streets projects on secondary roads and municipal streets.

 Email addresses: